-Fifteen recommendations were identified by the Centre for Public Scrutiny (CfPS), as set out in their report: Derbyshire County Council Scrutiny Improvement Review, July 2020, (Appendix 1) and a further three actions were identified by senior officers and the Scrutiny Steering Group.
+Fifteen recommendations were identified by the Centre for Governance and Scrutiny (CfPS), as set out in their report: Derbyshire County Council Scrutiny Improvement Review, July 2020, (Appendix 2) and a further three actions were identified by senior officers and the Scrutiny Steering Group.

-The Scrutiny Steering Group have prepared a draft Action Plan (Appendix 2) in response to the recommendations.
-For ease of reference, the CfPS recommendations appear as sections 1-15 and the additional recommendations can be found in section 16 of the Action Plan.
+The Scrutiny Steering Group have prepared a draft Action Plan (Appendix 3) in response to the recommendations.
+The workshop, Governance, Ethics and the Improvement and Scrutiny Committees have reviewed the action plan and no changes to it were required.
+For ease of reference, the Centre for Governance and Scrutiny recommendations appear as sections 1-15 and the additional recommendations can be found in section 16 of the Action Plan.